Home » Programs » Family Support Groups

 - Does not recommend or endorse any medications or other medical therapies

 All groups are confidential – participants can share as much or as little personal information as they wish.

 Where in Virginia can I find a Family Support Group that is geared towards families/friends who have an adult family member with mental illness?

 Currently in Virginia there are Family Support Groups forming or running in the following localities.
-To find details on your communities support group please refer to our calendar.
+To find a NAMI Family Support Group near you click here.